Buzzing Startup Terminologies that Every Entrepreneur Must Know

 - LTV(Lifetime Value) – Stands for the lifetime value of the customer.
 The basic formula to calculate LTV is multiplying the average revenue per account by gross margin and dividing the total by customer churn rate.
 Today, many platforms can help you calculate and project your LTV.

-- Cost to acquire customers– One of the most important metrics in business is customer acquisition cost.
+- Cost to acquire customers– One of the most critical metrics in business is customer acquisition cost.
 In other words, how much does it cost you to acquire a customer?
-Without knowing this number, it is hard to budget marketing campaigns or make any projections.
+It is hard to budget marketing campaigns or make projections without knowing these numbers.

-- Growth Hacking- Growth hacking is where art and science meet business ideas that use a set of conventional and non-conventional marketing experiments, leading to the growth of a business.
+- Growth Hacking- Growth hacking is where art and science meet business ideas that use a set of conventional and non-conventional marketing experiments, leading to business growth.

 - The Chasm- The “chasm” describes the gap — in behaviors, buying patterns, and many other things — between “Early Adopters” and mainstream customers.